 .pyd modules, and their importers have higher priority than customized ones.
 Thus, if there’s an

 .pyx file with same module names reside in the same directory, the

 Therefore, if you want the compiled binaries be placed within your project directory, the best practice is to specify the

 build_dir argument.
 By setting

-build_dir to somewhere inside your project, compiled libraries will be kept in your project directory, and at the same time you can still enjoy the automatic rebuild service.
+build_dir to somewhere inside your project, compiled libraries will be kept within your project directory, but at the same time you can still enjoy the automatic rebuild service.